harmony-one/h/progress/sun-hyuk-ahn.md

-2025-07-25 Fri: (Complete trusted node issue.
+2025-07-28 Mon: (Complete trusted node issue.
 Fix duplicate stream issue with trusted peers.
 Update `Peer` struct to handle Quic.
 Update logics to add peers based on the chosen transport protocol (tcp vs quic))

-2025-07-24 Thu:
+---

+2025-07-25 Fri: Began working on duplicate stream issues with trusted peers.
+Currently, duplicate streams are being set up with trusted nodes.
+Will continue this tomorrow.

+2025-07-24 Thu: Found out that trusted nodes, if sync configuration is disabled, prevents trusted nodes from setting up streams.

 2025-07-23 Wed: Verified trusted nodes work on localnet with the protocol streams being set up as expected.
 Noticed a duplicate stream being set up with trusted peers.
 Will test with devnet tomorrow.